 - Be an enrolled 4-H member and at least 14 years of age as of December 31 of the current year.

 - Have the financial ability to purchase a market steer at the current market price in January (~$850) and obtain insurance for the market value of the steer.

 - Provide adequate facilities and adhere to YQCA practices to ensure proper management and well-being of the animal.

 - Actively participate in online and face-to-face educational programming offered by Nebraska Animal Science faculty.
 Must participate in a minimum of 90% of educational opportunities offered between January and December.

 - Exhibit Steer in the Nebraska Fed Steer market steer class at the Nebraska State Fair.
-At that time, steers will be harvested at a commercial packer and participants will be paid based upon the current market value.
+At that time, steers will be harvested at a commercial packer and participants will be paid based on the current market value.

 - Maintain accurate production records related to raising the animal, complete the record book, and submit immediately following the industry interview at the Nebraska State Fair.

 - Carcass merit and value